 - Combustible Liquids in IBCs

 Information and advice

-A key element CBA’s Compliance Service consists of day-to-day support for member companies through regulatory information and advice.
-In 2016, the CBA team handled over 300 individual enquiries from member companies.
+A key element of CBA’s Compliance Service consists of day-to-day support for member companies through regulatory information and advice.
 The wide range of topics is illustrated below: